phyden/compleconta/README.md

 ## Setup:

 Both the reduced taxonomy files (names.dmp and nodes.dmp) and the databases which were created from the bactNOG raw alignments are located in the data folder.
-The tool is ready to run, and will create the indices for the database files on the first execution.
+The tool is ready to run, and will create the indices for the database files on execution if non existent.
+The indexing will also be done when `prepare_blast_database.sh` is run.

 If you wish to expand or change to a different database, you need to specify a different set of marker genes.
 Since the ENOG-ids should be kept for newer versions of EggNOG-DB (whenever it will be released), it might be sufficient to specifiy the paths for the bactNOG alignment tar-ball and the taxonomy dump tar, and run the `prepare_blast_database.sh` script.
 If you run into troubles please open an issue or contact the author.